nefarius/ViGEm.github.io/docs/projects/DsHidMini/HID-Device-Modes-Explained.md

 # HID Device Modes Explained

 !!! hint "Important topic"
-    This is one of *the* core features of the driver and understanding it is vital for great gaming experience so study thoroughly 😘
+    This is one of *the* core features of the driver and understanding it is vital for great gaming experience so take your time and study thoroughly 😘

 DsHidMini aims for maximum possible compatibility with existing tools or games without the need for any custom code.
 It supports different "HID Device emulation modes", meaning upon boot-up it can present the controller as different types of HID devices, each sporting a unique set of specialized features outlined below.
 The device mode you choose dictates the level of compatibility with certain 3rd party software and how the controller is "seen" by processes.
 Read on for details.